Greg Sacks: Modifieds

 Early in his racing career, Sacks was a successful driver in what is now the NASCAR Whelen Modified Tour.
 Competing from 1980 to 1983, he won seventeen races at Stafford Motor Speedway.
 1982 was an especially good year for him, as he won the track championship that year, as well as the Spring Sizzler, The Labor Day 200 and the Fall Final.
 Sacks also won the Dogwood Classic at Martinsville Speedway, the Bud Classic at Oswego Speedway, the Thompson 300 at Thompson International Speedway, the World Series of Asphalt at Thompson Speedway and the Race of Champions at Pocono Raceway.

-In 1983, he made his NASCAR Winston Cup Series debut in the Pepsi 400 at Daytona in the No. 5 car owned and sponsored by his father, Arnie.
+In 1983, Sacks made his NASCAR Winston Cup Series debut in the Pepsi 400 at Daytona in the No. 5 car owned and sponsored by his father, Arnie.
 He only completed nineteen laps until experiencing engine failure, finishing 38th out of forty cars.
 Sacks competed in four more events that season, posting a best finish of seventeenth in the Champion Spark Plug 400 at Michigan International Speedway, the only race he finished that year.